MatthewDSummers/MatthewDSummers/README.md

 - 👋 Hi, I’m Matthew Summers
 - 👀 I’m interested in web development and software development
-- 🌱 I’m currently learning Python, JavaScript, and PHP
+- 🌱 My main languages are Python, JavaScript, and PHP
 - 💞️ I’m looking to collaborate on projects that bring positive change to businesses and mankind
 - 📫 How to reach me https://www.linkedin.com/in/matthew-d-summers/